On the Generalization of PINNs outside the training domain and the Hyperparameters influencing it: Conclusion

 \subsection{Physics-Informed Neural Networks}

-The structure of a PINN is rather straightforward.
-The concept is to use a classical deep neural network to approximate the solution of a PDE in the domain where it is defined or where its values are needed.
+The main concept behind the PINN architecture is to use a classical deep neural network to approximate the solution of a PDE in the domain where it is defined or where its values are needed.
 No a priori knowledge of the correct solution is necessary to train the model, except for its values at the boundaries of the domain and/or the initial condition of the PDE to make the problem well-posed.
 In the interior of the domain, where the solution is unknown, the network trains by minimizing the residuals of the underlying PDEs, computed through automatic differentiation.
-By doing so, the network tries to simultaneously mimic a function that fits the solution for the boundary and/or initial condition and a function that is mathematically coherent with the underlying PDEs.
+By doing so, the network tries to mimic a function that simultaneously fits the solution for the boundary and/or initial condition and is mathematically coherent with the underlying PDEs.
 Therefore, if the accuracy obtained after training is good enough, the neural network will become an approximation of the PDE solution in the domain of interest.

-Formally, let us consider the problem of finding a function $u : \Omega_T \longrightarrow \mathbb{R}^n$ which solves a system of potentially non-linear partial differential equations, which we denote with $\mathcal{F}$, and which satisfies some initial and/or boundary conditions in some subdomain, which we will denote as $\Omega_T \subseteq \Omega \subset \mathbb{R}^d$.
+Formally, let us consider the problem of finding a function $u : \Omega_T \longrightarrow \mathbb{R}^n$ which solves a system of potentially non-linear partial differential equations, which we denote with $\mathcal{F}$, and which satisfies some initial and/or boundary conditions in some domain, which we will denote as $\Omega_T \subseteq \Omega \subset \mathbb{R}^d$.
 Finding the function $u$ amounts to solving the system of equations shown in Equation \eqref{ICBCproblem}.